liavt/Scheduler/README.md

 ![Demo](https://github.com/liavt/Scheduler/blob/master/demos/DemoStudent.PNG)

 # WHAT?
-Yep, the school now runs this for 9th grade, 10th, and 11th grade (eventually 12th!)
+Yep, the school now runs this for 10th, 11th, and 12th grade (9th hopefully in the future)

 # Can I fix it
 Sure.
 Make a pull request.
 Make sure it works perfectly, as remember the school uses this.
 It must be reliable (a quality I wouldn't describe it's history as)